apple/swift-testing/Sources/Testing/Testing.docc/Articles/associating-bugs-with-tests.md

 The bug identifier can be specified as an integer or as a string; if it is specified as a string and matches certain formats, the testing library is able to infer additional information about it.
-For more information on the formats recognized by the testing library, see <doc:BugIdentifiers>.
+For more information on the formats recognized by the testing library, see <doc:interpreting-bug-identifiers>.

 ## Specifying the relationship between a bug and a test